 - Mention your own background - If you have any credibility, use it.
 What accomplishments do you have?
 What makes you special compared to everyone else and deserving of a response from this person?

 - Have a specific request - The more pinpointed your ask is, the less effort it takes for the other person to figure out how to help you.
 Don't just ask for help with things like "career guidance" or "helping you find a job" - These categories are far too broad.
 Ask for tips on clearer areas like how to resolve disagreements in cross-team meetings or how you can pass behavioral interviews with <50 person startups.
-For more advice here, check out our in-depth explainer on how to ask effective questions.
+For more advice here, check this out: Asking Effective Questions That Get Great Answers Quickly

 - Find commonality - Having common ground is one of the most important factors with a successful relationship.
 Whether it's working on the same tech stack, coming from the same school, or playing the same video game, share that commonality to make yourself feel more familiar.